dokku/dokku/docs/development/plugin-triggers.md

 ### `backup-app-import`

 - Description: Restores a plugin's per-app state from an app's backup scope directory.
 Reapply natively (property writes, internal functions); do not restart or rebuild here.
+Restore your own independent config here.
+Config that depends on **another** plugin's restored config (for example a plugin that reads the app's restored `domains`) should instead be restored in `post-backup-app-import`, which always runs after every `backup-app-import` handler.
+See the import-ordering note under [`backup-pre-and-post-hooks`](#backup-pre-and-post-hooks).
 - Invoked by: `dokku backup:import`
 - Arguments: `$APP $SCOPE_DIR`
 - Example: